HughxDev/component-cli/README.md

 yarn global add @hughx/component-cli
 ```

-Then, in your project directory:
+Then, in your project directory, create your component directory:

 ```shell
 mkdir -p _templates/components/#Component#/
 ```

-Currently the script outputs to `src/components`, so you’ll need to also create that directory if it doesn’t already exist.
-A future version may make this path configurable.
+The script outputs to `src/components` by default, so you’ll need to also create that directory if it doesn’t already exist.
+Both paths are configurable—see “[Config Files](#config-files)”.

 ## Usage